Appropriate Christmas Celebration Ideas

-- Christmas (OK, we know that’s not a real date, but there’s an advantage to sharing our belief with others as we corporately celebrate Christmas)
+- Christmas (OK, we know that’s not a real date for Yeshua’s birth, but there’s an advantage to sharing our belief with others as we corporately celebrate Christmas)

-- Hanukkah (Again, not a real date, but there’s such significance to Hanukkah that many Messianic Jews celebrate the birth of Messiah then)
+- Hanukkah (Again, not a real date for Messiah’s birth, but there’s such significance to Hanukkah that many Messianic Jews celebrate the birth of Messiah then)

 - Peshat – a far better term than Easter; however, I find celebrating a birth and a death on the same day downright gruesome.
-(Not to be confused with the joy of death being turned into rebirth.
+(Not to be confused with the joy of Yeshua’s sacrifice being turned into rebirth for all believers.
 But that’s a post of its own.)

 - When you celebrate Messiah’s birth, celebrate His BIRTH, NOT His DEATH!
-There’s a real MIRACLE that needs to be given respectful acknowledgement: G-d humbled Himself and came down to earth as a helpless human baby in a world that both needed Him and rejected Him.
+There’s a real MIRACLE that needs to be given respectful acknowledgement: God humbled Himself and came down to earth as a helpless human baby in a world that both needed Him and rejected Him.
 This is LOVE!
 We need to focus on that.
 This is the long awaited MESSIAH!
 We need to focus on THAT!
-This is fulfillment of G-d’s PROMISE!
+This is the initiation of the fulfillment of God’s PROMISE!
 We need to focus on THAT!!
 Let this be the beginning of the story you share with others.
-Keep them interested throughout the rest of the year and on throughout the months until Peshat.
+Keep them interested throughout the rest of the year and throughout the months until Peshat.
 Two weeks before Peshat, start your story about Yeshua’s last days so that the significance of Messiah’s death and resurrection is appreciated.

 There is MIRACLE in Messiah’s BIRTH.